 What is VPN, and Other Popular Requests: VPN Unlimited FAQ Extended Edition12 min read

 The goal of a Frequently Asked Questions section must be pretty self-explanatory – the name says it all.
-But every once in a while, some questions prove extremely popular even by FAQ standards.
+But every once in a while, some VPN questions prove extremely popular even by FAQ standards.
 Then, it’s no longer possible to get away with brief answers – the need for detailed explanation arrives.
-So today we’re going to tackle the VFAQ (Very Frequently Asked Questions) regarding VPNs.
+So today KeepSolid VPN Unlimited team is going to tackle the VFAQ (Very Frequently Asked Questions) regarding VPNs.

-Let’s start with the basics.
+Let’s start with the basics and answer the very first VPN question that netizens not familiar with the technique ask.
 Virtual Private Network, or VPN, is a technology that ensures user’s privacy, security, and anonymity.
 This is achieved by encrypting all your internet traffic and rerouting it through a VPN server of your choice.
 Thus, your data cannot be deciphered by anyone but its addressee, all the while your IP-related information is well-concealed by obfuscating it with that of the VPN server.